afkrause/multiplot/README.md

 m.plot(vy);
 m.redraw();
 ```
-x-values run from 0 .. size(vy).
+x-values run from 0 .. size(vy)-1.
-You can also store x and y values in two vectors and plot those values:
+You can also store x and y values in two separate vectors and plot those values:

 ```cpp
 vector<float> vx, vy;